USC promotes a culture that is free from sexual violence

 USC is committed to providing a safe and supportive environment for anyone impacted by sexual assault.

 Progress to date

-In the year since the report, we've made some significant changes within a very short period, and now we are beginning to tackle the more complex changes requiring long-term effort and consultation.
+In the three years since the report, we've made some significant changes, and now we are beginning to tackle the more complex changes requiring long-term effort and consultation.
 Some changes already implemented include: